BenediktWi/DIMOP_2.1/backend/README.md

 ## Running tests

 The `tests/` directory contains pytest-based tests.
-They use a mocked Neo4j session so no database is required.
+They run against an in-memory SQLite database.
 Install the dependencies and run the tests from within `backend`:

 ```bash
 cd backend